JonathanCai/2048/README.md

 ## Extension

-1. How to configure a verification code in the sign in/sign up screen to avoid robot registrations?
+1. How to configure a verification code in the sign in/sign up screen to avoid robot registrations.
-2. How to switch to the persistent DB instead of memory DB?
+2. How to switch to the persistent DB instead of memory DB.
-3. How to enable session management when e.g. session is timeout but game is not over
+3. How to enable session management when e.g. session is timeout but game is not over.
+4. How to implement pagination on list score section.

 ## License